jlengstorf/jason.energy/site/posts/82-find-the-why/find-the-why.md

 5.  **Why was there a lack of clarity?** The team wasn’t included in the planning process.

-In this example, what initially looks like a performance problem (missed deadlines) may actually be caused by poor communication and planning.[^caveat]
+In this example, what initially looks like a performance problem (missed deadlines) may actually be caused by poor communication and planning.

-[^caveat]:
+{% aside "spicy" %}
 The catch with this approach is that different people will get different answers.
-If this team has a particularly disfunctional management chain, it could have gone more like this:
+If this team has a particularly dysfunctional management chain, it could have gone more like this:

 1. **Why was it late?** The team screwed around and missed the deadline.
 2. **Why did they screw around?** Because they’re nerds who secretly hate me and waste their whole day on YouTube or something.
 3. **Why do they spend their days on YouTube?** Because they’re stupid _nerds!_
 4. **Why are they nerds?** Why all the questions, nerd?

 It’s a tool.
 Tools can be misused.
 Use your judgment.
+{% endaside %}

 ### 5. Keep asking until you’ve reached the deepest reason you can control.